What is golf medicine?

 A systematic review on the effects of resistance training on club head speed (CHS) and hitting distance (HD) by Uthoff et al in 2021 found multiple important findings:

-At TSARO, we specialize in the treatment of golf injuries and are Titleist Performance Insitute (TPI) Certified.
-We work as a multiple-disciplinary network of athletic trainers, physical therapists, strength and conditioning specialists, and physicians to not only prevent and treat injury, but boost performance.
+Dr. Thomas is Titleist Performance Institute (TPI) Certified and at TSARO, we specialize in the treatment of golf injuries and work as a multiple-disciplinary network of athletic trainers, physical therapists, strength and conditioning specialists, and allied health professionals to not only prevent and treat injury, but boost performance.
 If you have an injury or you are looking to stay injury-free and improve your performance, contact us today.

 References